What to Do in Singapore: Visit Gardens by the Bay!

 Beer price Singapore / your country

 Grab the opportunity to walk the 22-metre (72 ft) high and 128-metre (420 ft) long OCBC Skyway connecting some of the funny Supertrees.
-From up here you will be able to enjoy stunning views of the architectural marvel and the surrounding cityscape.
+Here, you can enjoy stunning views of the architectural marvel and the surrounding cityscape.

-The Supertree Observatory at the canopy of the tallest Supertree is the latest feature to visit – It is an open-air rooftop deck where you can enjoy scenic views of the Marina Bay, Gardens by the Bay and the Singapore skyline.
-Inside you will yet find awesome learning experiences to try!
+The Supertree Observatory at the canopy of the tallest Supertree is the latest feature to visit.
+It is an open-air rooftop deck where you can enjoy scenic views of Marina Bay, Gardens by the Bay and the Singapore skyline.
+Inside, you will yet find great learning experiences to try!

-Two impressive cooled and energy efficient conservatories, the Flower Dome and the Cloud Forest rise in the spectacular garden.
-The Flower Dome features a lovely Mediterranean-zone flora, and the Cloud Forest displays a variety of tropical mountain plants as found for instance in the elevated Andes forests shrouded in perpetual mist.
-Ventilation for the cooling process is strikingly provided by the Supertrees.
+Two impressive cooled and energy-efficient conservatories, the Flower Dome and the Cloud Forest, rise in the spectacular garden.
+The Flower Dome has a lovely Mediterranean-zone flora, and the Cloud Forest displays a variety of tropical mountain plants as, for instance, in the elevated Andes forests shrouded in perpetual mist.
+Ventilation for the cooling process is, strikingly, provided by the Supertrees.
 The concept is sustainability.

-Burnt waste notably produces energy for a steam turbine contributing to the cooling of these domes, some of the largest greenhouses in the world.
-By cooling the domes, the vegetation from other, colder climates on the globe can perfectly thrive here in the tropical, hot and humid Singapore.
+Burnt waste notably produces energy for a steam turbine, contributing to the cooling of these domes, some of the largest greenhouses in the world.
+By cooling them, the vegetation from other, colder climates on the globe can thrive here in the tropical, hot and humid Singapore.

 When paying Singapore a visit, let this be a top priority.